-- In 2018, we returned to Spain with Aiguestortes i Estany de Sant Mauricii National Park.
+- In 2018, we returned to Spain at the popular Aiguestortes i Estany de Sant Mauricii National Park.

 - In 2019, we ventured further East in Pyrenees National Park at Refuge Wallon Marcadau.

-As you can see, we can’t get enough of the Pyrenees and here are a few tips so you can discover these mountains too.
+As you can see, we can’t get enough of the Pyrenees.
+Here are a few tips so you can discover these mountains too.